Oatmeal Cottage Cheese Pancakes

 Instructions

-• Heat a griddle or frying pan on low heat and lightly coat with oil or butter.
+• Heat a griddle or large frying pan over medium heat.
+Lightly coat with oil, butter or nonstick spray.

 Nutrition